-I will wrap up this series with a few miscellaneous points.
+I will wrap up this series with a few additional points.

-The challenge, however, is to discuss a Plan B without using a lot of precious space and without sounding undirected.
+The challenge, however, is to discuss a backup plan without using a lot of precious space and without sounding undirected.
 In the goals essay, focus mostly on your main short-term goal.
 Then add one to three sentences about a reasonable alternative that you’d also consider, explaining how it also would be a good step toward your further goals.
-Example: an applicant is targeting an IT manager role post-MBA with the long-term goal of CIO; a Plan B could be a tech strategy consulting post-MBA job.
+Example: an applicant is targeting an IT manager role post-MBA with the long-term goal of CIO; a backup plan could be a tech strategy consulting post-MBA job.

 I’m always surprised at how few people do actual, real-life research on their goals before writing essays.
 Digging around on the web for a couple of hours or talking to people in careers related to your goals can yield rich detail for your essays.
 Moreover, mentioning this research in your essays enhances the sense of commitment to your chosen path.
 I suggest reading up on the industry and its current and future challenges, and conducting informational interviews regarding the industry or business function.

 Taking this step will enable you to write sharply and engagingly about your goals.
 It enhances the interest factor of the essay.
 Also, it will prevent big mistakes like those of that Wharton reapplicant in the first post in this series.
 By presenting selected tidbits of your research in your essay you’ll show you’re resourceful and committed, and equally important you’ll show you have something to say, i.e., contribute.

 Do you need help identifying, defining, and writing about your goals?
 Work one-on-one with an expert admissions advisor who will help you clarify your goals and present them to the adcom so you get ACCEPTED.
 Learn more about MBA Admissions Services here.

 “Backup Plans, Research and Professional Support” is excerpted from the Accepted guide, Why MBA?
 Click here to download the complete guide.